OldManUmby/Sundered-Shadows/Manuscript/10a--Dwarf.md

 #### Masters of Stone and Forge

 Dwarves are skilled at utilizing complex networks of mines and caverns to access the vast mineral treasures buried beneath the earth.
 They are unafraid of the depths of the soil and have a fantastic aptitude for finding rare metals and jewels buried in the bedrock.
 Because of their unmatched mining and resource extraction expertise, they are in high demand as experienced miners and gem cutters.
 In addition, dwarves are unequaled artisans and master craftsmen known for their unrivaled abilities in mining and metallurgy.
-Their forges constantly shimmer brilliantly, where raw materials are transformed into beautiful art pieces, such as elaborate armor, stunning jewelry, and ornate weapons.
+Their forges constantly shimmer brilliantly, and raw materials are transformed into beautiful art pieces, such as elaborate armor, stunning jewelry, and ornate weapons.

 #### Clans and Kinship

 Strong familial ties and a feeling of community are the cornerstones of dwarven culture.
 The importance of clans and kinship cannot be overstated, and a steadfast allegiance to one's family and fellows is expected.
 Every element of their lives is infused with a strong sense of honor and responsibility, influencing how they act and make decisions.
-Dwarves are renowned for their strong work ethic, constant pursuit of perfection in their chosen professions, and unshakable commitment to honoring their ancient traditions.
+Dwarves are renowned for their strong work ethic, constant pursuit of perfection in their chosen professions and unshakable commitment to honoring their ancient traditions.

 #### Beyond the Mountains